 Operations & Management Plan

 The operations and management plan describes who will be managing the business and how the business will operate.
 It identifies key management team members already in place and those that must be hired.
 It also describes the operation of the business and the short term and long-term goals that must be reached to achieve success.

 While this task may seem daunting, don’t let the prospect of writing your business plan be a deterrent to your entrepreneurial spirit.
 A business plan is simply a detailed summary of where you want to go and how you plan to get there.
 You may think that you already have a solid understanding of what you need to succeed, but this plan will show you if there are any gaps that need to be filled.

-David Mackusick, JD, CPA is an assistant professor with Forbes School of Business® at Ashford University.
+Written by David Mackusick, former assistant professor with Forbes School of Business® at Ashford University.